We will take a look at Zoho and the reasons it’s considered as one of the top free CRM software on the market today.

-- Reports (view or edit lead, potential, sales metrics, and account reports)
+- Reports (view or edit lead, potential, sales metrics, and account reports), and;

 Pros – Strong Points of Zoho Free Edition

-Unlike with other companies that offer their services for free only at a certain period before they start charging you, you can continue to enjoy Zoho’s functionalities for as long as you want.
-If you are subscribed to the Professional edition, Zoho does not bind you to a contract that lasts for, say, 12 months.
-In fact, you can cancel your subscription anytime.
+Unlike other companies that offer their services for free only at a certain period before they start charging you, you can continue to enjoy Zoho’s functionalities for as long as you want.
+If you subscribe to the Professional edition, Zoho does not bind you to a contract that lasts for, say, 12 months.
+You can cancel your subscription anytime.

 Zoho is a CRM software that has a straightforward and easy-to-use interface.
-The navigation bar on your dashboard is clearly visible and the tabs represent exactly what you want to do.
-If you want to import your leads, simply click on the “Leads” tab.
+The navigation bar on your dashboard is visible, and the tabs represent what you want to do.
+If you’re going to import your leads, click on the “Leads” tab.

-Aside from that, you can customize the layouts of your pages.
-To customize your leads page, for instance, you can simply choose from the available modules by clicking on the box beside them.
+Aside from that, you can customise the layouts of your pages.
+For instance, to customise your leads page, you can choose from the available modules by clicking on the box beside them.

 If you own a website, you can use it to generate leads by publishing web forms.
-Aside from being able to create and publish web forms, you can also integrate other tools such as auto response rules and an unsubscribe form.
+Aside from creating and publishing web forms, you can also integrate other tools such as auto-response rules and an unsubscribe form.

 Zoho has a systematic way of handling help tickets, complaints, and inquiries from its customers.
 Aside from having a help forum, Zoho encourages customers to submit their ideas, questions, and problems through their Support page.